Ruggero1912/AIDE-unipi/README.md

 Use this repo to search for **slides**, **students' notes** and information about the course's exams (**exams methods**, oral **questions**, **past exams**, link to past **students projects** ...).

-Every contribution will be very appreciated and mentioned in the credits.
+>All the material you can find here has to be considered as unofficial.
+All the content is made by the students for the students.
+The material is checked only by the students.
+Please signal errors or problems (issue panel).<br/>
+All what you will find there is provided as **non-profit**.

+### 🌟 If you find a project **useful** or **well made**, please leave a star in its repo! 🌟

 You can add material by performing a pull request, opening an issue or by contacting one of the mantainers.

 If you want to contribute to this repo, in the [issues tab](https://github.com/Ruggero1912/AIDE-unipi/issues) you can find an (hopefully) updated list of missing things.

+Every contribution will be very appreciated and mentioned in the credits.

 *This repo was inspired by the one available for the [Computer Engineering course at UniPi](https://github.com/Guray00/IngegneriaInformatica)*.